What is technical analysis in stock trading?

 Technical analysis is a method used by traders to forecast future price movements in the stock market by analyzing historical price and trading volume data.
 It involves studying charts and using various technical indicators to identify patterns, trends, and other market signals that can help predict the direction of the stock's price.
 Technical analysts believe that past price and volume data can provide insight into future price movements, and they use this information to make trading decisions.
 Some common techniques used in technical analysis include support and resistance levels, trend lines, moving averages, chart patterns, and oscillator indicators.

-by jaylin.bartell , 10 months ago
+by jaylin.bartell , a year ago

 @paolo.leuschke